 The median ratio by county is shown in Chart 1.
-The median ratios range from 0.83 in Grant County to 1.04 in Columbia County.
-Four counties have median ratios below 0.90.
-Thirty-five counties have ratios between 0.90 and 1.10.
+The median ratios range from 0.81 in Lincoln County to 1.07 in Ferry County.
+Five counties have median ratios below 0.90.
+Thirty-four counties have ratios between 0.90 and 1.10.

 Since this study is based on a sample and not the universe of properties, it is not possible to say with certainty that the study's median ratio estimate is the same as the true median ratio for a county.
 In other words, there is some probability that the true median ratio for all properties in a county would be within the suggested range of 0.90 to 1.10, even if the study estimate was outside this range.
-For the four counties with estimated ratios below 0.90, a standard statistical test (the binomial test) was performed to determine the chance that the true median ratio was 0.90 or greater.
-This test indicates that the true median ratio is indeed almost certainly less than 0.90 for Grant, Lincoln, and Pierce Counties.
-The likelihood is less than 5 percent that the true median is greater than 0.90 for these counties.
-Whatcom County has a median ratio below 0.90 but the statistical test indicates there is some possibility (Prob > 5 percent) that the true median ratio may be at least 0.90 and therefore within the IAAO standards.
-Therefore, it appears that 36 counties satisfy the IAAO standard for the assessment level and 3 do not.
+For the five counties with estimated ratios below 0.90, a standard statistical test (the binomial test) was performed to determine the chance that the true median ratio was 0.90 or greater.
+The binomial test supports the hypothesis that the median ratio is outside the 0.90 to 1.10 for Kittias, Lincoln, Whatcom, and Whitman counties.
+Chelan County has a median ratio outside the suggested range of 0.90 to 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true median ratio may be within this range and therefore within the IAAO standards.
+Therefore, it appears that 35 counties satisfy the IAAO standard for the assessment level and four do not.